 Did you see what happened?
 We were looking at a pretty photograph, amazed by how many stars there are, astonished by how far away they are, and suddenly, we’re in the middle of a big math problem.

 I think this is a common experience and it’s a challenge to maintain the awe and wonder as we quietly embrace the night sky.
-I often imagine our mathematically ignorant ancestors being so overwhelmed by what they saw, craving to make sense of the universe, inventing sky gods to help make sense of it all.
+I often imagine our mathematically ignorant ancestors being overwhelmed by what they saw, craving to make sense of the universe, inventing sky gods to help make sense of it all.

-I believe it is useful, sometimes, to not try too hard to figure it out, to not think of how to portray the distances in scientific terms, to forget about F-stops and apertures and exposure times, and just look up and enjoy.
+I believe it is useful, sometimes, to not try so hard to figure it out, to not think of how to portray the distances in scientific terms, to forget about F-stops and apertures and exposure times, and just look up and enjoy.

 I started searching for a place to see the eclipse well over a year ago.
 I used Google maps and picked out a couple spots in Tennessee.

 I joined the Astronomy Club and met people who knew more about the solar eclipse than I did, and learned there were many places closer to home than Tennessee.